Ra1ny9/Numity/replit.md

 10. Digit sum

 ## Running the Game
-The game runs automatically in the console when you start the Replit.
+The game runs automatically in the console when you click Run.
 Simply follow the prompts to enter your guesses.

 ## Technical Details
 - Language: Python 3.12